tedsteen/mbp-setup/README.md

 ### Generic provisioning
 Read [this article](https://medium.com/@tretuna/macbook-pro-web-developer-setup-from-clean-slate-to-dev-machine-1befd4121ba8) about setting up a web dev-MBP and then [this article](https://dev.to/oryanmoshe/i-spend-one-hour-a-week-optimizing-my-development-environment-l9a) about optimising your dev-workflow on the MBP.

-First upgrade macOS to latest everything then
+First upgrade macOS to latest everything and then
 ```bash
 xcode-select --install
 ```